cbstodd/colinstodd-com-jekyll/_posts/code/2018-12-19-how-to-install-bootstrap-in-angular.md

   ],
 ```

-4. Restart your server and you should be ready to code!
+4.Restart your server and you should be ready to code!
 (If using CSS)

 **With SASS you need to make one last step.
 Place the line below in your styles.scss file (imports bootstrap)**